co-demos/fastapi-boilerplate/README.md

 │   └── invitations
 │
 ├── <data related>
-│   ├── workspaces (collection of tables/datasets)
+│   ├── workspaces (collection of datasets)
-│   ├── tables (dataset's metadata)
+│   ├── datasets (dataset's metadata, collection of tables) │   ├── tables (table's metadata)
 │   ├── table_data (exploded dataset data, perhaps as many sql tables there is of created datasets) │   ├── fields (field descriptions that could be used in several datasets) │   └── schemas (collections of fields)